Cocaine found packed near bananas in 3 Safeway stores

-WASHINGTON — Cocaine valued at more than $1 million was found inside shipments of bananas at three Safeway stores in Western Washington.
+WASHINGTON — Federal investigators are working to find out how cocaine valued at more than $1 million ended up inside shipments of bananas to three Safeway stores in Western Washington.

 The King County Sheriff's Office recovered 22 kilos, nearly 50 pounds, of cocaine at a Safeway in Woodinville.
 The drugs were valued at roughly $550,000.